Chris Knowles

 Musical biography......

 Chris started out playing electric and acoustic guitars during the late 60's and early 70's- mainly blues, folk and rock music.
-He went on to explore and play many other instruments including tin whistle, fiddle, shakuhachi, bouzouki, mandolin, low whistle, appalachian dulcimer, bowed psaltery, hammered dulcimer, alto and soprano saxophones, and various styles of music including bluegrass, appalachian old-time, and in particular traditional Irish music.
+He went on to explore and play many other instruments including tin whistle, fiddle, shakuhachi, bouzouki, mandolin, low whistle, appalachian dulcimer, bowed psaltery, hammered dulcimer, alto and soprano saxophones, and various styles of music including bluegrass, appalachian old-time, and in particular traditional Celtic music.

-Eventually taking up the Celtic harp in 1986, he committed to it as his main instrument, playing Celtic music in particular, with Irish bouzouki as his main second instrument.
-After a couple of years, he started working as a freelance musician full-time, and has done so ever since.
+In 1986 he took up the Celtic harp, and committed to it as his main instrument, playing Celtic music in particular, with Irish bouzouki as his main second instrument.
+After a couple of years, he started working as a freelance musician full-time, and has done so ever since, playing solo harp performances including public concerts and recitals, folk clubs, festivals, theatre productions, background music in hotels, restaurants and art exhibitions, and a very large number of private bookings including weddings, garden parties, corporate events and cruise ships.

 In the mid-90's Chris and Allan teamed up with traditional Welsh music trio 'Hin Deg' (renowned Welsh singer Heather Jones, fiddle & bouzouki player Mike Lease, and fiddle & bodhran player Jane Ridout).
-This 5-piece band was called 'Hafren', and they played concerts, festivals (including Cambridge folk festival 1996, and headlining at Crawley and Aberfeldy folk festivals) and appeared on live radio sessions and several TV programmes for BBC, HTV and S4C.
+This 5-piece band was called 'Hafren', and they played concerts, festivals- including Cambridge folk festival 1996 and headlining at Crawley and Aberfeldy folk festivals- and appeared on live radio sessions and several TV programmes for BBC, HTV and S4C.

 Another musical partnership during this time was a duo with acclaimed acoustic guitarist Anthony Griffiths, and Chris guested on 9 tracks of Anthony's CD "Ysbryd".

 In 1998 Chris and Allan formed a trio called 'Howling at Ravens' with excellent jazz multi-instrumentalist Ben Walker, who also played trad.
 Irish music.
-Ben played flutes, whistle, uilleann pipes, keyboards, saxophone, synth, percussion and other instruments.
-Although this band was fairly short-lived (1998-2000), they played some concerts & festivals including Glastonbury Festival (1999), and they recorded a CD album 'Lovely Molly', which attracted considerable critical acclaim in trad. folk music circles.
-It was played on radio including Mike Harding's folk programme on BBC Radio2, plus a 1 hour special feature with live interview on Radio Scotland, and various stations thereafter in the USA and Canada.
-(See album page for some reviews).
+Although this band was fairly short-lived (1998-2000), they played some concerts & festivals including Glastonbury Festival (1999), and they recorded a CD album 'Lovely Molly', which attracted considerable critical acclaim in trad. folk music circles.(See album page for some reviews).

 Between 2008-2013, Chris played numerous gigs (mainly private, for weddings etc.) in duo with fiddler Gary Matthewson.